Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is unclaimed property?

-Unclaimed property is cash and other assets held by a financial institution or company and considered abandoned by the owner after a year or longer.
+Unclaimed property is cash and other assets a financial institution or company holds and considers abandoned by the owner after a year or longer.
 After the state’s designated period of inactivity or no contact from the owner, the property is turned over to state treasurers and other officials.

 Types of unclaimed property include: